JamesAnBo/CampBuddy/README.md

 /cbud info  prints target ID, clock position, and sound status.
 /cbud help  print help.
 ```
+Timers created with `addtg` or `addid` (ID named timers) will not renew after zoning.
+Timers created with `addnm` (Mob named timers) will renew, even if you've zoned (as long as you can see the defeat message in chat).

 When using `addtg` or `addid` commands you can also use `dng` (16min 16sec) or `fld` (5min 46sec) instead of a defined H M S.

 If you want to change any settings permanently you'll have to edit the settings at the top of the lua.
 It's all pretty obvious what options there are.